english/speculation/README.md

 ### Improvements

-- Find/build an alternative to Rantly
+- Explore alternative generator library
+  - Build up a library of generators around Rantly in the meantime?
 - Profile and optimise

 ## License